python/devguide/gh-faq.rst

     - [ ] https://github.com/octo-org/octo-repo/issues/740
     - [ ] Add delight to the experience when all tasks are complete :tada:

 then those will become sub-tasks on the given issue.
-Moreover, Github will automatically mark a task as complete if the other referenced issue is closed.
-More details in the `official Github documentation
+Moreover, GitHub will automatically mark a task as complete if the other referenced issue is closed.
+More details in the `official GitHub documentation
 <https://docs.github.com/en/issues/tracking-your-work-with-issues/about-task-lists>`_.

 What on Earth is a "mannequin"?
 -------------------------------

-For issues migrated to Github from `bpo`_ where the authors or commenters are not core developers, we opted not to link to their Github accounts directly.
-Users not in the `python organization on Github
+For issues migrated to GitHub from `bpo`_ where the authors or commenters are not core developers, we opted not to link to their GitHub accounts directly.
+Users not in the `python organization on GitHub
 <https://github.com/orgs/python/people>`_ might not like comments to
 appear under their name from an automated import.
-Others never linked Github on `bpo`_ in the first place so linking their account, if any, would be impossible.
+Others never linked GitHub on `bpo`_ in the first place so linking their account, if any, would be impossible.

 In those cases a "mannequin" account is present to help follow the conversation that happened in the issue.
-In case the user did share their Github account name in their `bpo`_ profile, we use that.
+In case the user did share their GitHub account name in their `bpo`_ profile, we use that.
 Otherwise, their classic `bpo`_ username is used instead.